brightzheng100/tekton-pipeline-example/README.md

 - How to set up Tekton Pipeline, Dashboard from scratch;
 - How to reuse the predefined `Task`s from [https://github.com/tektoncd/catalog](https://github.com/tektoncd/catalog);
 - How to run through the `TaskRun`s step by step to walk through a typical Tekton pipeline development process;
-- How to consolidate the desired `Task`s to make it a Tekton `Pipeline`.
+- How to consolidate the desired `Task`s to make it a Tekton `Pipeline`;
+- How to enable `Trigger`s for more advanced event-driven CI/CD.

 As a result, we're going to have a very typical Tekton-powered pipeline which includes below steps:

-1. `Git` clone the configured Git repository, which is a very simple Spring Boot app, as the source;
+1. `Git` clone the configured Git repository, which is a very simple Spring Boot app [here](https://github.com/brightzheng100/spring-boot-docker), as the source;
 2. Use `Maven` to build the app;
 3. Use `Buildah` to build, by a given `Dockerfile`, and push the built image to target container registry;
 4. Deploy it to Kubernetes.